mikkokam/krainojs/demos/images_browser/README.md

 then, run `parcel index.html` in this directory.
 Leave it running.
-Open Chrome and point it at http://localhost:1234/dist/index.html Please note that http://localhost:1234 will **not** work - it won't have access to the train images.
+Open Chrome and point it at http://localhost:1234/dist/index.html Please note that http://localhost:1234 will **not** work - it won't have access to the images.

 Open developer tools - console to see the output.